dynatrace-oss/unguard/src/status-service/README.md

 Gets a list of users from the MariaDB database.
 You can filter by the username using the `name` parameter and by the role(s) using the `roles`/`roles[]` parameter.
 The parameters are vulnerable to SQL Injection attacks:
 > GET status-service/users?name=robot&roles=AD_MANAGER

-start a minikube k8s cluster and deploy unguard into minikube with skaffold (also shortly explain how to do that) run it locally

 ## How to Run

 * Locally (convenient for development)